A Widow's, Widower's or Surviving Civil Partner’s (Non-Contributory)

 Allowance (if you are living alone or with certain 'specified' people).

-Household Benefits Package at the time of their death, you may qualify for the
+Household Benefits Package at the time of their death, you may qualify for a Household

-You may also qualify for help with funeral expenses and rent or mortgage
+You may also qualify for help with funeral expenses and rent under the Supplementary

 Welfare Allowance Scheme.